EDAPINENUT/ppflow/README.md

 ```
 `./tools/dock/hdock.py`  gives an example of our python interface for hdock.

 #### Pyrosetta: For pyrosetta, you should first sign up in https://www.pyrosetta.org/downloads.
-After the authorizations of liscence, you can install it through
+After the authorization of license, you can install it through
 ```
  conda config --add channels https://yourauthorizedid:password@conda.rosettacommons.org conda install pyrosetta
 ```

-Since it is an anonymous github, I have apply a random ID and password for you to test, as
+Since it is an anonymous github, I have applied a random ID and password for you to test, as

 ```
  conda config --add channels https://levinthal:paradox@conda.rosettacommons.org